Portugal StartUp Visa: A Guide for US Entrepreneurs

 Portugal is one of the leading business-friendly countries in the world and ranks as the 26th best country overall.

-A StartUp visa program is a migration scheme for entrepreneurs interested in establishing a business venture in a foreign country.
+A StartUp visa program is a migration scheme for US and foreign entrepreneurs interested in establishing a business venture in a foreign country.

-The program allows you to travel as a team of entrepreneurs.
+The program allows you as a US citizen to travel as a team of entrepreneurs.
 A maximum number of five entrepreneurs can apply at a time.
 You can apply for family unification after you settle in Portugal if you wish to have your family with you.

 Page Contents